svthalia/concrexit/README.md

 The documentation for our code is located inside the files and is combined using [Sphinx](https://www.sphinx-doc.org/en/master/) into an HTML output.
 The continuous integration checks if the latest Python modules are included in the Sphinx files located in the `docs` folder

-To update these files:
+To update these files run `make apidocs`

-1. `cd docs` into the application's directory
-2. Run `poetry install -E docs` to install the dependencies
-3. Run `./generate-apidocs.sh` to update the `.rst` documents
+To render the docs to HTML run `make docs`

 If you have a `localsettings.py` then make sure you do not commit this part of the documentation to version control.